 But all the horses are the same.
 They do their best to tell us how they feel, and we listen to the degree we are willing to hear, or able to understand.

 If the condition continues in our horses, some of us become undiagnosable.
-There’s something wrong with them and somehow we become unsound inside ourselves either.
+There’s something wrong with them and somehow we become unsound inside ourselves, too.
 Research.
 Tests.
 Waiting.
 More research.
 Because the unknowing has taken such a mammoth proportion of our hearts, we become undone and un-consolable.
 Eventually, we would love to find a horrible disease just for some peace.

-Maybe years later, the answer might become clear in hindsight when we hear of a recent development and immediately do a post-mortem amateur diagnosis.
+Maybe in the future, the answer might become clear in hindsight.
+Maybe we’ll hear of a recent development and immediately do a post-mortem amateur diagnosis.
 Then it feels like we lose the horse again, helplessly and forever.

 For all of our years of living with horses, we still resist listening to what we don’t want to hear.
 Who would want to?
 Even when we find the reason, it does not bring the horse back, and it does not give us any satisfaction.